DreymaR/BigBagKbdTrixPKL/README.md

 * Extend mappings, using for instance CapsLock as a modifier for nav/edit/multimedia/etc keys.
 It's awesome!!!
     - The Extend modifier may even double as a Tap-or-Mod key so that when you tap it, something else happens.
     - The most advanced way of using this may be the Mother-of-DeadKeys which allows really fancy "tap dances"!
-    - Holding down Shift and/or AltGr while first holding or while tapping the Ext key affects which layer is used.
+    - Holding down Shift and/or AltGr while first holding or while tapping the Ext key affects which Ext layer you get.
 * In EPKL_Layouts you can use shorthand (@#) for KbdType/CurlMod/ErgoMod etc, or set the layout folder path directly.
     - For Extend set an Extend file and a working Extend modifier.
 The latter needs to be mapped to a key.
     - My _eD_Extend mappings file is in the Files folder.
 Look inside it to learn more.